thechangelog/changelog.com/README.md

 ...
 ```

-You can now access a dev copy of changelog.com locally, at http://localhost:4000
+You can now access a dev copy of changelog.com locally, at `http://localhost:4000` or at `https://localhost:4001` if you
+would like to access the HTTPS version.

 When you want to stop all Docker containers, press both `CTRL` and `c` keys at the same time (`Ctrl+C`).